-The following toolkits can be helpful for:
+The following checklists and handouts can be helpful for:

-Individuals: You can use these toolkits to help you determine if you need to talk to a doctor/provider about your symptoms.
+Individuals: You can use these tools to help you determine if you need to talk to a doctor/provider about your symptoms.
 You can also print off the tools and take them with you to your doctor/provider for review.

-Other Screening & Assessment Tools:
+Screening & Assessment Tools:

 This 10-question self-rating scale has been proven to be an efficient and effective way of identifying patients at risk for “perinatal” depression.
 This is the most common form of screen used in most doctors offices.